Magnetic-Pulse-Welding

 • Excessive power required for less conductive materials

-Aluminum and Copper, because of their high conductivity, are among the most used materials that are joined by Magnetic-Pulse-Welding to most of the other commercial metals for ever expanding applications in all industries.
+Aluminum and Copper, because of their high conductivity, are among the most used materials, joined by Magnetic-Pulse-Welding.

 Designers of tubular joints intended for parts to be mass produced are urged to explore Magnetic-Pulse-Welding for its low cost high productivity.